 If you are charged with statutory rape, you should consult a statutory rape defense attorney as soon as possible.
 Robinson & Henry’s Criminal Defense Team is experienced in helping individuals develop a strong defense to fight these potentially life-altering charges.

-Get a free case assessment with a statutory rape defense attorney.
+Get a case assessment with a statutory rape defense attorney.
 During this meeting, you and a statutory rape defense attorney will discuss the facts of your case, your charges, your legal rights, your next steps, and more.
-Call 303-688-0944 to set up that free meeting or schedule the appointment online.
+Call 303-688-0944 to set up that meeting or schedule the appointment online.

 The Age of Consent & Statutory Rape